Keizaal/Keizaal/INSTALLATIONGUIDE.md

 [Equip](https://www.nexusmods.com/skyrimspecialedition/mods/27008) is a mod that isn't for everyone, as such it is disabled by default.
 However, re-enabling it is a more involved process than most mods.
 I will detail the required steps here.

-First you will need to open the MCM menu and navigate to iEquip.
+Unlike other optional mods, iEquip will already be enabled by default, but the mod won't be running.
+To turn it on you will need to open the MCM menu and navigate to iEquip.
 Go to the first tab and click the "iEquip On/Off" checkbox.

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/Enable%20iEquip/1.%20Enable%20iEquip.png)